 But UNT also hosts events prior to commencement to honor graduates for their hard work and accomplishments.

-New this spring is the Farewell Toast.
+Every spring a Farewell Toast event is held for graduates.
 This event — limited to fall, spring and summer graduates of the same academic year — is an opportunity to enjoy one last event together as a class.
 The free event at the Alumni Pavilion includes live music, hors d’oeuvres and a special toast with our official UNT Alumni wine (or another beverage of your choice) — and the first 500 students to register receive a free commemorative glass.
 Wear business casual attire and bring your state-issued ID.

 The event is hosted by the UNT Alumni Association and is sponsored by Cassaro, an alumni-owned winery and vineyard, and maker of the official wine of the alumni association, North Texas Tempranillo.
 Commemorative bottles will be available for purchase at the event.